This easy Chocolate Mousse recipe is made with just a few ingredients. It’s such an elegant dessert that’s sure to please any chocolate lover!

 - Fold the whipped cream into the chocolate mixture.
 Add about a quarter of the whipped cream to the chocolate mixture, and fold until combined.
 (This loosens the chocolate mixture and makes adding the rest of the whipped cream easier without over-mixing.)
 Then add the remaining whipped cream, and gently fold it into the chocolate until combined.
 Be sure not to over-mix, or the whipped cream will deflate, losing that fluffy, airy texture.

 - Serve or chill.
 Once mixed, the Chocolate Mousse can be served immediately or covered and refrigerated until ready to serve.
-If you’re dividing into individual servings, divide them among 4 to 6 small glasses or bowls.
+If you’re dividing into individual serving dishes, divide them among 4 to 6 small glasses or bowls.
 When it’s time to serve, add any toppings you like.

 Tips for Success